hiranumn/BackpropDemonstration/README.md

 L=ln(P(y^i|x^i,w))
 ```

-The values are stored in a form similar to `a`, and we will call this `delta`.
+The error values are stored in a form similar to `a`, and we will call this `delta`.
 Here is an example:
 ```
 delta = [M1, M2, ... , Mn]
 ```